 Notifiable diseases

-Campylobacteriosis is the most common notifiable disease for the Canterbury DHB area.
+Campylobacteriosis is the most common notifiable disease in the Canterbury DHB area.
 Following a peak in 2012 of 225 cases per 100,000 people (possibly due to post-earthquake conditions), there has been a gradual decline to around 100 cases per 100,000 in 2021.
-Cases per 100,000 have also generally declined following the earthquakes, and particularly since 2019, for Cryptosporidiosis, Giardiasis and Salmonellosis.
+Cases per 100,000 have also generally declined following the earthquakes, particularly since 2019, for Cryptosporidiosis, Giardiasis and Salmonellosis.
 Rates for Yersiniosis increased following the earthquakes but have consecutively fallen in the last 3 years to 21 per 100,000.

 Positive result